Low-Maintenance Houseplants for Beginners

 Peace Lily

-If you want something that tells you when it needs water, this is it.
+If you want a signal that tells you when you need water

 Beginner benefits: